What’s the digital version of “management by walking around”? Management by working out loud!

 “We need to adopt the mentality of “the more I share, the more powerful I become”.
 The interesting thing about working out loud through social networks, is that you become a little more open, a little more transparent, and you give people better opportunities to figure out how they can trust you.
 This is not just for the sake of being social, it’s being social for the sake of getting the job done within your networks.
 We become more transparent and more clear in terms of what we do at work.
 It reduces the friction.
 That’s what most managers don’t understand: social networks are not just another broadcast communication channel.
 They are an engaging conversation channel.
 And conversation is a two-way street.
 Always!
 No excuses.
 That’s why it’s called CONversation.” – Luis Suarez, Chief Emergineer and People Enabler

 There are 4 components to working out loud on a remote team:

 - MAKE COMMUNICATING EASY.
 Create a high bandwidth environment so you can simulate the office online.
 In an office, we pick up on what’s happening by overhearing conversations or running into people.
-Virtual teams can replicate this kind of interaction with group instant messaging systems like Slack or HipChat.
+Virtual teams can replicate this kind of interaction with group instant messaging systems like Slack.